weitzman/blog/_posts/2017-07-26-xdebug-acquia-drush.md

 1. In your local PHPStorm project, _Run => Start listening for PHP Debug Connections_
 1. In your local PHPStorm project, _Run => Break at the first line in PHP scripts_
 1. Back in your terminal window that is ssh-ed into Acquia, run `XDEBUG_CONFIG= php -dzend_extension=xdebug.so -dxdebug.remote_enable=1  ../vendor/bin/drush core-status`
     1. The environment variable `XDEBUG_CONFIG=` has no value because none is needed.
-This nudges XDebug to connect.
+This nudges XDebug to connect back to PHPStorm.
     1. The two -d options enable and configure XDebug extension for the current request.
     1. The `/vendor/bin/drush` path points to the site-local Drush.
 Older Drupal sites that are not built with Composer can just use `drush` instead.
     1. `core-status` is just an example command.
 Replace with your own command and arguments/options.